Katschberg Tunnel (Special Toll)

 What is the Katschberg Tunnel?

-Opened to motor vehicle traffic in 1974, the Katschberg Tunnel is a border tunnel on the Tauern Motorway located south of Austria’s central region.
-It connects the two areas of Salzburg (south of Oberweißburg, Unterweißburg and Höf) and Carinthia (north of Saraberg and Mühlbach) on the A 10.
-Construction of a second tunnel tube began in December 2004 and was completed in April 2008, at which point the second tube was opened to traffic.
-After completion of the construction works, the western tube has a total length of 5,565 metres (5.5 km) and the eastern tube a length of 5,898 metres (5.8 km).
+The Katschberg Tunnel, opened to road traffic in 1974, is a border tunnel located south of Austria’s central region on the Tauern Motorway.
+It connects the areas of Salzburg (south of Oberweißburg, Unterweißburg, and Höf) and Carinthia (north of Saraberg and Mühlbach) via the A10.
+Construction of a second tunnel tube began in December 2004 and was completed in April 2008, allowing the second tube to open to traffic.
+After completion of the construction work, the western tube measures 5,565 meters (5.5 km) and the eastern tube 5,898 meters (5.8 km) in length.

 FAQ about the Katschberg Tunnel

-Yes, the Katschberg Tunnel is subject to a toll, as a route toll (special toll) is charged.
+Yes, the Katschberg Tunnel is subject to tolls, as a route toll (special toll) is charged.

 How long does it take to drive through the Tauern Tunnel (the Katschberg Tunnel is part of the Tauern Motorway)?